nestjs/docs.nestjs.com/content/microservices/nats.md

 #### Context

 In more sophisticated scenarios, you may want to access more information about the incoming request.
-In NATS, you can access the `NatsContext` object.
+When using the NATS transporter, you can access the `NatsContext` object.

 ```typescript
 @@filename()